jint-method/jint-methodology/docs/implementation-guidelines.md

 ## Communication

-Use a modified version of the [Actor Model](https://www.brianstorti.com/the-actor-model/) where all Actors have at least one inbox.
+Use a modified version of the [Actor Model](https://www.brianstorti.com/the-actor-model/) where not everything is an Actor and Actors can have more than one inbox.

 Not all Web Components and Controllers are Actors.

-Web Components and Controllers do not have to be Actors to send a message to an Actor.
+Web Components and Controllers do not have to be an Actor to send a message to an Actor.

 ## Ideal JINT Loading Strategy